nvitya/vihal/xtensa/ESP/README.md

 ## Eclipse CDT Project Setup for the ESP32 Vihal Development

+Unfortunately there is no Xtrensa support by the Eclipse Embedded-CDT plugin, so the the (ESP32) setup takes slightly more steps.

 ### One-Time Eclipse CDT Preparation
 - Acquire the Xtensa ESP32 GCC tools (actually the esp-idf is not required, but it is easier to have a complete esp-idf setup wicht at some point installs the necessary tools as well)
 - Open Eclipse Preferences / C/C++ / Build / Build Variables: Add the following variable:
   XTENSA_ESP32_GCC_PATH to point to the Xtensa ESP32 GCC (with the .../bin directory at the end)

-### Project Setup
+### Project Properties
-Unfortunately there is no Xtrensa support by the Eclipse Embedded-CDT plugin, so the the (ESP32) setup takes slightly more steps.
 - Add a new build configuration like BOARD_ESP32_DEVKIT
 - At C/C++ Buid / (root element) / Builder Settings:
   - Builder Type: select "Internal Builder", otherwise the project clean won't work